 The first step in building your own sandbox is deciding just how big you want it to be.
 It’s up to you, but one of the main things to factor in is the size and layout of your backyard.
 Take a look at your yard and see where there’s a level area not too far away from the house (you want to be able to easily keep an eye on kids while they’re playing).
 It’s also a good idea if the location is shaded so the kids get some protection from the sun while enjoying the sandbox.

 When planning your sandbox size, don’t forget to take into account that more than one kid might be playing inside the sandbox at a time.
 Perhaps you have more than one child or your child(ren) will have friends or family over to play.
 Obviously, a larger one will cost more and it is easy to calculate that it will require more sand to fill.

 2) Choose What to Make the Perimeter From

 Once you’ve found the perfect spot for your sandbox and figured out how big you can make it, you need to choose what type of wood to use for the perimeter.
 There are many different options, but some of the more popular choices are cedar, redwood, cypress, heartwood, and ironwood.

 The most important things to consider when picking wood for your sandbox project is that you want one that’s resistant to rot so it can better withstand the elements as it’ll be outside day in and day out.
+Sand still retains a lot of moisture which means more exposure to moisture for the sand enclosure.
 You should also try and avoid chemically treated wood because you want the sandbox to be a safe space for kids to play in that’s free of potentially harmful toxins.

 Before buying wood at a home improvement store, check for places to buy scrap wood in your community because it will likely save you even more money.